All the art works presented on this website were originally hand painted by myself. Painted on various media: Paper,

 3. Once you’ve set your heart on the art and the text, please proceed with your ketubah personalization (names, dates, wedding location, media and the print size) you can submit your order using the ONLINE ORDER FORM or alternatively you can fax/Scan this PRINTABLE ORDER FORM (pdf)

-4. A colorful ketubah art preview with your personalized text proof will be emailed to you within 24 hrs. of your order.
+4. A colorful ketubah art preview with your personalized text proof will be emailed for your review and final approval 1-2 days of your order.

-5. After your final approval and order confirmation, your ketubah will be delivered as soon as possible.
+5. With your final approval and order confirmation, your ketubah will be created, signed, sealed and shipped from my studio.

-– Customized with names, dates, location, verses & more: $60
+– Customized it with your names, wedding dates, wedding place, verses, name monogram: $60

 – Combination of two different texts from the Texts selection: $80